sasanarakkha/study-tools/pali-class/pali-class.md

 - Anki Deck for recognition of [Roots](https://github.com/sasanarakkha/study-tools/releases/latest/download/roots-pali-class.apkg) in words from Vocab Pāli Class.

 - Anki Deck for recognition of [Phonetic Changes](https://github.com/sasanarakkha/study-tools/releases/latest/download/phonetic-pali-class.apkg) in words from Vocab Pāli Class.

+You can find most of those decks on AnkiWeb by [searching for "pali."](https://ankiweb.net/shared/decks?search=pali) Unfortunately, AnkiWeb keeps removing decks that are not popular.

 ----